frbrendan/pctireland/README.md

 # Opus Dei Prelature Charitable Trust in Ireland

-This is the home page for the Prelature Charitable Trust (pctireland.com)
+This is a base page for the domain (pctireland.com) of the Prelature Charitable Trust, which supports the apostolic work of the North-West Region of the Prelature of Opus Dei.

 ---